Enrollment FAQs

 USVI: The letter must be dated within six months prior to First Coast’s receipt of the application.
 The letter of good standing can be obtained from the Virgin Islands Department of Health.
 USVI providers may alternatively submit a 120-Day Certification Letter from the state/territory licensing authority.

-A provider that has opted out of the Medicare program is not required to complete a separate application to order or refer items/services for beneficiaries to other Medicare providers.
-However, the opt-out provider must meet the following qualifications:
+A provider that has opted out of the Medicare program will not complete a separate application to order or certify items/services for beneficiaries to other Medicare providers; instead, they should indicate they wish to order/certify as part of the opt out process.

 Note: For more information regarding opt-out requirements, please click here.